Unitary Representations with Dirac cohomology: a finiteness result for complex Lie groups: Introduction

-where $\widetilde{K}$ is the spin double covering group of $K$.
-Here the Dirac operator $D$ acts on $\pi\otimes S_G$, where $S_G$ is a spin module of the Clifford algebra $C(\frp)$.
 We care the most about the case when $\pi$ is unitary.
 Then $D$ is self-adjoint with respect to a natural inner product on $\pi\otimes S_G$, and we have

-Parthasarathy's Dirac inequality now reads as that $D^2$ has non-negative eigenvalue on any $\widetilde{K}$-type of $\pi\otimes S_G$.
+Note that $D^2$ has non-negative eigenvalue on any $\widetilde{K}$-type of $\pi\otimes S_G$.
+Utilizing this and \eqref{D-square}, one deduces Parthasarathy's Dirac operator inequality: where $\gamma$ is the highest weight of any $\widetilde{K}$-type of $\pi\otimes S_G$, and $\Lambda$ is the infinitesimal character of $\pi$.
 Moreover, by Theorem \ref{thm-HP}, it becomes equality on some $\widetilde{K}$-types of $\pi\otimes S_G$ if and only if $H_D(\pi)$ is non-vanishing (see Proposition \ref{prop-D-spin-lowest} for more).

 Let $\widehat{G}^{\mathrm{d}}$ be the set of all equivalence classes of irreducible unitary representations of $G$ with nonzero Dirac cohomology.
 The first result of the current paper is the following description of $\widehat{G}^{\mathrm{d}}$.